 The Master Trust may use equity index and fixed income futures contracts to manage exposure to the market.
 Buying futures tends to increase the Master Trust's exposure to the underlying instrument.
-Selling futures tends to decrease the Master Trust's exposure to the underlying instrument held, or hedge the fair value of other fund investments.
-The Master Trust does not employ leverage in its use of derivatives
+Selling futures tends to decrease the Master Trust's exposure to the underlying instrument.
+Selling instruments.
+The Master Trust does not employ leverage in its use of derivatives.